 When rates are this low, you have to move up the risk scale.
 Holly explains all to The Sunday Times

 Holly founded Boring Money in July 2015.
 She’s a big believer that money is only interesting when it’s relevant.
 And that it’s all about what stage of our life we’re at.
-She has created campaigns for Tired Parents, Ladies Losing Out, Sandwich Men and Everyday Entrepreneurs.
+She has created campaigns for Suspicious Savers, Distressed Divorced (Di-lighted), Giving Grandparents, Everyday Entrepreneurs, Tired Parents, Wary Women, Dependable Dads & Rebellious Renters.

 Have a look at our tribes here.